During the late Qing (Ch'ing)

 The hidden or implied meaning is that the token will "always"

-one hundred cash coins.
+be worth one hundred cash coins.

 This token has a diameter of 27 mm and a weight of 6.3 grams.